zilishen/documentation/content/nms/help.md

 - **API Connectivity Manager:** Enable self-service and automation of API delivery.
 Deploy, configure, secure, monitor, and govern API gateways at scale.

-- **App Delivery Manager:** Enable self-service and automation of applications by Platform Ops and App teams.
-Deploy, configure, monitor, secure, and govern applications at scale.

 - **Security Monitoring:** Monitor NGINX App Protect WAF instances,  analyze possible threats and identify opportunities for tuning your security policies.

 ##  Documentation Sections